RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #11

+Then I had a leftover chef salad for dinner... sure I tacked on a box of pizza rolls, but nobody is perfect and little indulgences keep you sane as you progress.

 ## #10

 After work we walked to Natural Grocers.
 Which is by Shari's so 30 min walk away